-7.8.1 Each container (including tankers) should carry an identifying label or stencil depicted in IS 1260 (Part 1).
-The storage containers shall be labelled or marked to identify as follows:
+Each container (including tankers) should carry an identifying label or stencil depicted in IS 1260 (Part 1).

+7.8.1 The storage containers shall be labelled or marked to identify as follows:

-a) Contents of the container;
+Contents of the container;

-b) Name and address of the manufacturer or importer of the hazardous chemical; and
+Name and address of the manufacturer or importer of the hazardous chemical; and

-c) Physical, chemical and toxicological data as per the criteria.
+Physical, chemical and toxicological data as per the criteria.
 While referring to the statutes, the stipulations given in the subsequent amendments of those statutes shall be taken into account.
-Manufacturers name with label warnings required by regulations or ordinances form part of the label or placard
+Manufacturers name with label warnings required by regulations or ordinances form part of the label or placard.

 8 SPILLAGE, LEAKAGE AND WASTE DISPOSAL

 8.1 General